Senior Pet Care Veterinarian near Parker, CO

 - Feed your pets a high quality diet.
 Keep in mind that cats are obligate carnivores and require a diet high in protein.
 This fact remains true even as your cat ages.
 Additionally, learn to read your pet’s food labels so you know what you are feeding your animal, and consult your vet if you have any questions about what to feed your senior pet.

 - Feed your pet to maintain their ideal body weight.
 Obesity in pets can cause diabetes, skin and liver disease, and even cancer.
 Consult with your vet to determine the appropriate diet for your senior animal, taking into account their age and energy level.
-Also ask your vet about a special diet if your pet has any diseases.
+Also ask your vet about a special diet if your eldre pet is receiving care for any diseases.

 - Ask for a body condition evaluation during your visit.
 This is crucial to determining whether your pet is overweight, underweight, or at the ideal body weight.
 Your vet can teach you how to assess your pet’s body condition at home following simple guidelines.